These days people say if you put something out there on this

 Otash listened in on Marilyn having sex with Kennedy when he was watching Lawford's house in Malibu, allegedly while working for Howard Hughes, who was seeking general information with which to discredit the Democrats.

-The files include notes that he left for Colleen, in which he says he was conducting surveillance of Marilyn Monroe on the day she died:
+he says he was conducting surveillance of Marilyn Monroe on the day she died:

 “I listened to Marilyn Monroe die,” he wrote, adding that he had taped an angry confrontation among Bobby Kennedy, Lawford and Monroe just hours before her death.